đŸ‡łđŸ‡± 🇬🇧

 In case of conflicts:

-• In large company everything is exemplary, but privately strings come slyly.
+• In large company everything is exemplary, but privately you receive fierce criticism or slyly strings.

 • Those around you don’t understand why things are so difficult between you and them.